dasarpai/old.dasarpai.github.io/_dsblog/2024-06-28-Decoding-Windows-User-Folder.md

 2. **Collaboration**:
     - When multiple users need to work on the same files or share resources, the `Public` folder provides a convenient location.
-    - For example, if `hari` wants to share a document with `ravi`, `hari` can place the document in the `Public` folder. `ravi` can then access it from their own user profile.
+    - For example, if `hari` wants to share a document with `ravi`, `hari` can place the document in the `Public` folder. `ravi` can then access it from his own user profile on this machine.

 3. **Accessibility**:
     - Files in the `Public` folder are not tied to any specific user, so they remain accessible even if the user who placed them there is logged out or has been deleted.